Garbage Collection in Java

-Garbage collection in Java is a familiar term in the coding world.
+Garbage collection is a familiar term in the coding world.
 You will come across it when learning the Java programming language.
 Because it’s built into Java memory management, the garbage collector is one of Java’s crucial features.
 It helps prevent serious errors and allows programmers to create new objects without worrying about unwanted objects.

 This article gives an in-depth description of what garbage collection in Java entails.
 It also includes the major benefits of garbage collection and a simple explanation of how it works to help developers and administrators have an easier time using it in their applications.